IAmMoltony/configs/README.md

 See `CronSync.md`.

+### Wallpaper changer

+Wallpaper changer requires a file called `/etc/moltony-wallpaper-changer.conf` to be created.
+The repository provides an example of the file.

 ## Warning

 All configs and scripts for installing/updating/syncing assume that this repo is in your home directory, so make sure